superuserjr/slack-dalle-bot/README.md

 ## Features

 Image Generation: Users can request images with specific prompts.
+Revised Prompt: Option to send the revised prompt OpenAI creates back to the user.
 Customization: Options for different image sizes, styles, and qualities.
 Retry Logic: Handles API errors and rate limits with a retry mechanism.
 Logging: Errors and information are logged for troubleshooting.

 ## Requirements